-Yahoo may set cookies for your web browser as you visit our websites, use our products or visit a website where Yahoo provides ads, content or analytics.
-A cookie is a small piece of information that is stored on a computer for the purpose of identifying that browser during interaction on websites.
-Cookies may be used to store items such as identifiers and user preferences.
+Yahoo may set and read cookies and device identifiers when you visit our websites, use our products or visit a website where Yahoo provides ads, content or analytics.
+A cookie is a small piece of information that is stored on a computer for the purpose of identifying that particular browser during interaction on websites.
+Device identifiers are assembled from the system elements available, which could include the IP address, user agent information (browser version, OS type and version) or device-generated identifiers such as Apple’s ID for advertisers, Apple's ID for vendors, Google’s Android ID or Google's Play Store ad ID.
+Cookies and similar technology may be used to remember items such as identifiers and user preferences, and to identify and recognise Yahoo users.
 A website may set a cookie to the browser if the browser's preferences allow it.
-A browser only permits a website to access the cookies it has set, not those set by other websites.
+A browser only permits a website to access the cookies that it has set, not those set by other websites.

 Yahoo's Practices Regarding Identifiers and Cookies

 - Access your information when you "sign in" so we can provide you with customized content or remember the last page you visited in a Yahoo product or service.

 - Information that Yahoo collects related to your activities and interests is maintained by Yahoo on its servers and is associated with Yahoo cookies regardless of what computer or device you use to sign in to Yahoo.
 You can learn more about Yahoo’s data retention and storage practices here.